We love to hear from you!

 Q: I would like your recommendation on a good amplifier.

-A: If the signal from the antenna is being fed to more than one TV set or the detectable signals in your area are weak, you'll need an amplifier to distribute it throughout the house.
+A: A signal amplifier might help to compensate signal attenuation imposed by obstructions, longer cable or the presence of adapters like splitters to improve reception for weaker signals.
+Also if the signal from the antenna is being fed to more than one TV set or the detectable signals in your area are weak, you might need an amplifier to distribute it throughout the house.
 The signal amplifier I recommend is the Winegard LNA-200.
 It is available on Amazon and other online stores.
-If its specifications are correct, the LNA-200 should be one of the best amp on the market.
+If its specifications are correct, the LNA-200 might be one of the best amp on the market.
 Less noise means less loss, with only 1 dB noise figure, it's the most efficient.
 My recommendation is based on people's reviews only, we haven't tested it yet.
 Please follow the instructions from the manufacturer for proper installation.

 Q: What comes packaged with the Antenna?